realA10001986/Time-Circuits-Display/README.md

 Remarks:
 - The encoder is only evaluated if no GPS receiver is connected, or if the **_Display GPS speed_** is unchecked.
 GPS speed has priority over the encoder.
-- The encoder is also evaluated if no speedo is connected; it can be operated "blindly" to trigger time travels and its movement is send to BTTFN clients like GPS speed (if no GPS receiver is connected, or the option **_Provide GPS speed for wireless props_** is unchecked)
+- The encoder is also evaluated if no speedo is connected; it can be operated "blindly" to trigger time travels and its movement is sent to BTTFN clients like GPS speed (if no GPS receiver is connected, or the option **_Provide GPS speed for wireless props_** is unchecked)
 - The speedo displays "0" as long as the encoder is not moved; if the encoder is turned counter-clockwise a couple of notches, the speedo will be switched off.

 ### Rotary Encoder for Audio Volume